inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **TODO** what it is, where it is and how to add it

-For VLANs to be useful, we need to set up policies that govern how packets are assigned to VLANs.
+..
+Various modules in hosts can assign VLAN IDs with static mapping.
+   However, we can set up policies with more complex mappings, such as .
    In Ethernet switches, VLAN policies specify this, based on incoming and outgoing interfaces, and also how packets are filtered on interfaces **TODO**
    VLAN policies can be created using the :ned:`VlanPolicyLayer` submodule, which is an optional submodule of the bridging layer in :ned:`EthernetSwitch`.
 (The bridging layer contains optional submodules such as **TODO**)

+Various modules in hosts can assign a specific VLAN ID to packets, such as apps and interfaces.
+Howeever, for VLANs to be more complex, we can set up policies that govern how packets are assigned to VLANs.
+In Ethernet switches, VLAN policies specify how to filter and re-map VLAN IDs on packets, based on incoming and outgoing interfaces.

+VLAN policies can be created using the :ned:`VlanPolicyLayer` submodule, which is an optional submodule of the bridging layer in :ned:`EthernetSwitch`.
+(The bridging layer contains optional submodules such as **TODO**)

+..
+In Ethernet switches, VLAN policies specify this, based on incoming and outgoing interfaces, and also how packets are filtered on interfaces **TODO**

 .. /how packets are assigned to VLANs

-**TODO** also, VLAN IDs can be assigned in hosts' interfaces as well (static mapping?)
+.. **TODO** also, VLAN IDs can be assigned in hosts' interfaces as well (static mapping?)

 ..
 In Ethernet switches, VLAN policies specify how packets are assigned to VLANs, and how they are filtered on interfaces.